Topological order and Fractons from Gauging Exponential Symmetries: Discussion and Outlook

-We would like to note that there exist richer classes of other fracton models (mostly in 3D) that are beyond the summary in Table \ref{tab:example}.
-These models showcase even richer content that transcends the generalized gauge symmetry perspective, including includes twisted fracton gauge theories, cage-net models, hybrid fracton phases, and non-Abelian fracton models.

-We hope that the stabilizer codes and discrete gauge theories proposed in this paper might open a new chapter in the exploration of generalized symmetries and fracton gauge theories.
-Here, we highlight several open questions that warrant further investigation in the future: 1) While the majority of topological phase transitions between deconfined gauge theories and Higgsed (or confined) phases have been explored in the early literature, it would be compelling to investigate possible phase transitions by adding onsite transverse fields that could potentially trigger a transition between the deconfined phase displayed in this manuscript and a confined phase.
-2) Inspired by the double-semion model as a twisted $\mathbb{Z}_2$ gauge theory in 2+1D, we anticipate that one could develop a similar twisted gauge theory with exponential charge conservation.
-Another relevant direction would be to extend the $\mathbb{Z}_N$ gauge theory explored in this manuscript into U(1) and seek possible deconfined U(1) phases by adding Chern-Simons-like couplings.
-3) As highlighted in Sec.\ref{sec:one}, exponential symmetries cannot be considered internal symmetries since their generators do not commute with spatial translations.
-As a result, spatial symmetry defects, such as dislocations, can permute between different topological charge sectors, making it engrossing to investigate the effects of lattice defects as they could potentially trap charged zero modes.
+1) While the majority of topological phase transitions between deconfined gauge theories and Higgsed (or confined) phases have been explored in the early literature, it would be compelling to investigate possible phase transitions by adding onsite transverse fields that could potentially trigger a transition between the deconfined phase displayed in this manuscript and a confined phase.

-\textit{Note: During the completion of this paper, we learned of an independent work currently in preparation that develops the 3D generalization of gauging exponential symmetries \cite{Lee2023}}.